Pellesaxon/ODACell/SiLA2/README.md

 ### Install FTIR server

-Navigate to `SiLA2` folder and run `pip install -e .` It is advised to use a python virtual environment.
+Navigate to `SiLA2` folder and run `pip install -e .` It is advised to use a python virtual environment for just this server installed the `requirements.txt`

 ### Start FTIR server
 IP address 0.0.0.0 listens on all addresses improving auto discovery.
 Port might have to be changed if multiple servers run on the same computer.